 What Are ISF Rules For CBP?

-1. Timely Filing: Importers or their authorized agents are required to submit the ISF at least 24 hours before the cargo is loaded onto a vessel bound for the United States.
-Failure to comply may result in penalties and delays.
+1. Timely Filing: Importers or their authorized agents are required to submit the ISF no later than 24 hours before the cargo is laden aboard a vessel at the foreign port of departure.
+Failure to meet this deadline may result in monetary penalties, cargo holds, or increased inspections.

-6. Authorized Agents: Importers have the option to designate authorized agents, such as customs brokers or freight forwarders, to file the ISF on their behalf.
-These agents must have access to the necessary information and systems to fulfill their responsibilities effectively.
+6. Authorized Agents: Importers may appoint licensed customs brokers or third-party agents to file the ISF on their behalf.
+These agents must have a valid Power of Attorney (POA) and access to the necessary shipment documentation.

 Related: ISF Declaration: Meaning, Purpose, Timeline, & Process